 - The central aspect of the Assassin's Creed metaplot concerns advanced technology that was used to perform the miracles in various religions.
 The ending of the sequel reveals that all world religions are based on misinterpreted accounts of a technologically advanced race of Precursors who created humans in their image.
 If you're willing believe Ancient Conspiracy - which is exactly what they want you to think.

-- Religion in Dragon Age is a lot more complicated than that.
-Supposedly, prayers aren't answered because of mankind's hubris.
-The priest refused to bless the knights because what they were asking for wasn't a simple blessing, but a guarantee of divine protection, something she couldn't provide.
+- The Chantry says that prayers aren't answered because of mankind's hubris.
+While a priest refused to bless a group of knights it was because what they were asking for wasn't a simple blessing, but a guarantee of divine protection, something she couldn't provide.
 The Templars are a lot more morally grey than their name implies, and overall, the game leaves the existence or nonexistence of The Maker ambiguous.
 Word Of God is that they intend for it to stay that way.

 - This trope is also in play with the church of Atom in the town of Megaton, who worship an atomic bomb as a potential creator of billions of universes.
 Confessor Cromwell, who is effectively a preacher for the religion, stands all day in a pool of irradiated water and it's implied that this has driven him mad, or at least less sane.

 - Which is based on an idea that scientists have thought about in that in every atom is a universe.
 So there is some theoretical credit to it.

 - They also made sure that a less moral (or simply more nosy) character can find out he's a hypocrite.
 Despite his insistence that Children of the Atom be sober pacifists, in his desk are a bottle of whiskey and a gun.
 This is never directly stated in dialogue or holotapes, but the physical evidence is telling.